How Quitting Smoking Lowers Lung Cancer Risk and Other Illnesses

 • LOWERS the risk of dying from cardiovascular diseases

-• LOWERS the risk of developing other lung diseases and injuries, such as chronic obstructive pulmonary disease (COPD), bronchitis and pneumonia
+• LOWERS the risk of getting other lung diseases and injuries.
+This includes chronic obstructive pulmonary disease (COPD), bronchitis and pneumonia

 • IMPROVES lung function